Stratus3D/dotfiles/README.md

 **Stratus3D**

-My dotfiles.
 Everything I need to get setup on a new machine.

 This repository contains my Vim, tmux, Zsh, Bash, and asdf config files, a script to symlink all the config files and directories in place, and a set of setup scripts that install all the tools I need on Ubuntu or OSX.